ivogeorg/robot_patrol/README.md

 3. Utilize the **required** `direction_` private variable, the angle between the current forward direction of the robot and the direction of the longest range from the scanner, within the +/- pi/2 radians relative to the forward direction, in two ways:
    1. This will be the argument of `rotate_`, explicitly or implicitly.
    2. This will determine the angular velocity to set in `vel_cmd_msg_`.
-5. Subscribe to `/odom` and get the _current yaw_ as a starting point of the rotation.
-The odometry callback will be just one line.